 We tend to ignore the living standards and working conditions of Canada’s Indigenous peoples.
 They are alarming, however: according to a study by Indigenous and Northern Affairs Canadathe average value of the Community Well-Being Index (CBI) for Indigenous communities in Canada is 20 points below that of non-Indigenous communities.

-For several years now, government initiatives and NGOs have attempted to establish parity between the living conditions of First Nations and those of the rest of Canada.
-Their efforts must be supported by the financial sector.
+Several government and NGOs initiatives attempt to establish parity between the living conditions of Indigenous communities and those of the rest of Canada.
+Their efforts must be supported by the economic financial sectors.

-Today, some companies have policies that detail plans to trade and establish mutual partnerships with the First Nations.
-Their main goal is to enforce the respect of ancestral values and the protection of aboriginal lands while stimulating the economy and the employment market in First Nations communities.
+Today, some companies have policies that detail plans to trade and establish mutual partnerships with the Indigenous communities.
+Their main goal is to enforce the respect of ancestral values and the protection of Indigenous lands while stimulating the economy and the employment market in Indigenous communities.
 Investing in companies that care about our heritage is the responsible thing to do.

-We estimate that close to 160 million girls and boys aged between 5 and 14 years old are currently working, the equivalent of 1 child out of 10 worldwide.
+We estimate that close to 168 million girls and boys aged between 5 and 14 years old are currently working, the equivalent of 1 child out of 10 worldwide.

-The places most affected by this phenomenon are Sub-Saharan Africa and Southeast Asia.
+The places most affected by this phenomenon are sub-Saharan Africa and Asia Pacific.
 Labour exposes children to abuse and interrupts their education.

-In order to guarantee respect for children’s rights, we must ensure that the private sector upholds the laws and policies that address and regulate child labour in affected countries.
-RI funds allow you to have an immediate impact on these children’s futures while securing your own.
+In order to guarantee respect for children’s rights, we must ensure that all sectors uphold the laws and policies that address and regulate child labour in affected countries.
+With responsible investment, you can have an immediate impact on these children’s futures while securing your own.

-Countries must put worker rights, fair wages and basic freedom ahead of profit.
-Responsible Investment is a force for change.
+All countries must encourage worker rights, fair wages and basic freedom.
+Responsible investment is a force for change.
 Sustainable development will only be obtained through fair and humane conditions for all workers.